High Resolution Rotary Encoder

 Understanding Resolution in High-Resolution Rotary Encoder

 To understand what encoder resolution is, it’s good to have a better understanding of encoder feedback.
 Encoder feedback is important to the performance of different automation applications.
 When it is specified properly, an encoder will give you the results that you need to support positioning that is effective.
 If it is not properly specified, it can degrade the performance of the system.

 Encoder resolution is the number of angular increments or what is called the measuring steps in one revolution (mechanical rotations) of the encoder shaft.
 This resolution is measured most commonly in pulses per revolution or PPR.
 PPR is used for incremental encoders and digital words are used for absolute encoders.
 Each encoder pulse represents the smallest angular step the encoder can measure.
 To put it simply, it is the granularity with which the encoder monitors the shaft rotation.
 Rotary encoders are available in different resolutions and usually, high-resolution rotary encoders can improve the accuracy of the system as a whole.

 Optical or magnetic rotary encoders usually determine their absolute position using a static reference point and the homing procedure at startup.
-The Electric Encoder is unique in being able to deliver high quality absolute position without the need for homing.
+The Electric Encoder is unique in being able to deliver a high-quality absolute position without the need for homing.
 It has more accurate motion detection even on multiple axes.
 Aside from those, it has better electronics integration due to the multiple output protocols and in case of power or system failures, it allows for better recovery.